Social media as a news source: Societal examples

 Rainie and Wellman have argued that media making now has become a participation work, which changes communication systems.
 The center of power is shifted from only the media (as the gatekeeper) to the peripheral area, which may include government, organizations, and out to the edge, the individual.
 These changes in communication systems raise empirical questions about trust to media effect.
 Prior empirical studies have shown that trust in information sources plays a major role in people's decision making.
 People's attitudes more easily change when they hear messages from trustworthy sources.
 In the Reuters report, 27% of respondents agree that they worry about the accuracy of a story on a blog.
 However, 40% of them believe the stories on blogs are more balanced than traditional papers because they are provided with a range of opinions.
 Recent research has shown that in the new social media communication environment, the civil or uncivil nature of comments will bias people's information processing even if the message is from a trustworthy source, which bring the practical and ethical question about the responsibility of communicator in the social media environment.

 The case study on the 2013 urban protests in Brazil reflects how digital communication form a new type of e-democracy in mass societies.
 The case study reveals how Brazilians used social media to organize manifestations regarding cost of public transportation, violence, homophobia, and corruption.
 The young population dominated the demonstrations.
 They posted videos and pictures on WhatsApp chat groups, created online events on Facebook, and gathered over 250.000 protestors on the streets.
 Consequently, Brazilians were able to modify functions in an institutionalized system, not only by promoting awareness on certain social problems, but also by inducing president Dilma Rousseff's impeachment in 2016.

+In Brazil, the Instagram and Twitter-based account Choquei faced criticism for sharing unverified information and fake news, receiving national attention as a fast-paced distributor of news and entertainment content, especially during the 2022 presidential election.
+Initially focused on viral topics and entertainment news, the account began covering national politics following increased public demand for political content.
+Its founder, Raphael Sousa Oliveira, cited dissatisfaction with President Jair Bolsonaro's handling of the COVID-19 pandemic as a turning point.
+Choquei subsequently adopted a pro-Luiz Inácio Lula da Silva stance and integrated political coverage into its daily output.

-Implications of Using Social Media as a News Source
+Implications of using social media as a news source

 Using non-traditional platforms such as social media as a news source is an easy way to gain access to numerous different types of information such as gossip blogs, sporting events, political matters, and business affairs.
 Using social media as a news outlet helps relieve the hardships of navigating through several websites and articles to find one source with information pertaining to the topic being explored.
 However, using social media as a news gateway also presents several implications which can be challenging to guide through.
 Some of the most current issues regarding using social media as a news source are: